FeatureBaseDB/www/content/docs/query-language.md

 curl -X POST "http://127.0.0.1:10101/query?db=repository" -d 'SetBit(frame="stargazer", repo_id=10, user_id=1)'
 ```

-This query illustrates setting a bit in the stargazer frame of the repository database.
+This query illustrates setting a bit in the stargazer frame of the repository index.
 User with id=1 has starred repository with id=10.

 Setbit also supports providing a timestamp.
 To write the date that a user starred a repository.
 ```